Capacity Analysis of Linear Operator Channels over Finite Fields: Introduction

 We then turn our attention to the subspace coding capacity $C_{\subs}$ of a LOC.
-A subspace degradation of a LOC is a channel with subspaces as input and output induced by the LOC together with a given transition probability from subspaces to matrices.
+Note that a LOC has matrices as input and output, while subspace coding uses subspaces for encoding and decoding.
+A general way to study subspace coding for a LOC is to look at a subspace degradation of the LOC, which is induced by a transition probability from subspaces to matrices.
 The subspace degradations induced by a LOC are not unique in general, and finding an optimal subspace degradation involves maximizing a non-concave function, which is in general difficult to solve.
-We study subspace coding with $\alpha$-type input distributions to obtain a lower bound on the subspace coding capacity $C_{\subs}$ (Theorem~\ref{the:diq2}), where the lower bound is further shown to be tight for LOCs with a unique subspace degradation.
-Optimal $\alpha$-type input distributions for subspace coding are characterized (Lemma~\ref{the:optssd} and Theorem~\ref{the:mmm}), and the maximum achievable rate of constant-rank $\alpha$-type input distribution is given explicitly.
-For a LOC with a unique subspace degradation, the subspace coding capacity $C_{\subs}$ can be obtained by simply solving a convex optimization over the input rank distribution (Theorem~\ref{the:uniquesd}).
+We study subspace coding with uniform-given-row-space input distributions to obtain a lower bound on the subspace coding capacity (Theorem~\ref{the:diq2}), where the lower bound is further shown to be tight for LOCs with a unique subspace degradation.
+Optimal uniform-given-row-space input distributions for subspace coding are characterized (Lemma~\ref{the:optssd} and Theorem~\ref{the:mmm}), and the maximum achievable rate of constant-rank uniform-given-row-space input distribution is given explicitly.
+For a LOC with a unique subspace degradation, the subspace coding capacity can be obtained by solving a convex optimization over the input rank distribution (Theorem~\ref{the:uniquesd}), which generalizes the similar result obtained for LOCs with uniform-given-rank transfer matrices in \cite{nobrega11, nobrega11a}.
+For row-space symmetric LOCs, an upper bound on $C_{\subs}$ is also obtained (Lemma~\ref{lemma:rsuloc}).

 To compare $C_{\subs}$ with $C$, we characterize, for both LOCs with a unique subspace degradation and row-space-symmetric LOCs, necessary conditions and sufficient conditions for $C_{\subs} = C$ (Theorem~\ref{the:capacitysd} and~\ref{the:non2}).
 Subspace coding is not Shannon capacity achieving for both classes of LOCs if certain Markov conditions are not satisfied.
 On the other hand, subspace coding is capacity achieving for \emph{degraded} LOCs, which has $I(X;Y)=I(\lspan{X};\lspan{Y})$ for all input distributions.
 A degraded LOC has a unique subspace degradation and is also row-space symmetric (Theorem~\ref{the:degradedrowspace}).
 The LOCs studied in \cite{silva08c, siavoshani11, nobrega11, nobrega11a} are all degraded.
 We further characterize a new class of degraded LOCs, called \emph{rank-symmetric} LOCs, and show that a LOC with a uniform-given-rank transfer matrix is always rank symmetric, but not vice versa when $T<M$ (Theorem~\ref{the:uniformeq}).